NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

 > to do more than just to observe.
 If you _are_, however, an expert in the field
 > perhaps reach out to me.
 I would love to hear about your thoughts as well.

-As I was saying, neovim-flake--now nvf--was a learning experience.
+As I was saying, neovim-flake—now nvf—was a learning experience.
 More importantly, it was a testing ground for my "ideal" Neovim configuration.
 I have learned about Neovim as much as I have learned about Nix by maintaining nvf.
-The most important discovery while working on nvf and Neovim, was that **Neovim is a subpar editor**.
-I mean this in an endearing way of course; I would want my editor to become better and I think it is moving in the right direction, however, with contenders such as Helix now challenging Neovim's place it _might_ be the time to reconsider priorities and re-allocate resources.
-Although I am uninterested in Helix [^1], it has pushed--moreso, nudged Neovim in the correct direction by looking at Neovim's long-time mistakes and working on fixing them.
+The most important discovery while working on nvf and Neovim was that **Neovim is a subpar editor**.
+I mean this in an endearing way, of course; I want my editor to become better and I think it is moving in the right direction.
+However, with contenders such as Helix now challenging Neovim's place, it _might_ be time to reconsider priorities and re-allocate resources.
+Although I am uninterested in Helix [^1], it has pushed—more so, nudged—Neovim in the correct direction by looking at Neovim's long-time mistakes and working on fixing them.
 For one, Helix boasts a more consistent interface for features that are only available as plugins on Neovim.
-There is no conflicting design choices or UI decisions.
+There are no conflicting design choices or UI decisions.
 Not yet, anyway.
 I think consistent UI is a good thing to have in your editor, however good your UX may be.